Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

-I think it’s safe to assume from its name that it handles the *protection check*, so making it always return *true* is enough to bypass it.
+I think it’s safe to assume from its name that it handles the **protection check**, so making it always return true is enough to bypass it.
 Now with the decrypted data and protection cracked, the only barrier left is the JVS I/O device.

 <br>

 # Communication Device
-The JVS board has the I/O functionality in a *separated board*, which has a JAMMA connector for the controllers, and a **CN2** to **USB** connector, for data transfer between the **main I/O board** and the **child TAITO I/O board** inside the Type X itself.
+The JVS board has the I/O functionality in a separated board, which has a JAMMA connector for the controllers, and a **CN2** to **USB** connector, for data transfer between the **main I/O board** and the **child TAITO I/O board** inside the Type X itself.
 Despite the USB physical connection, the **JVS protocol** is used for data transfer through **RS-485** serial transmission.
 This child board is connected to the COM2 port on the motherboard, so we can say that it works as an interface between the I/O board and the machine itself.

 <br>